 When a shoulder condition like a shoulder fracture occurs, the pain can be significant.
 A fracture can prevent you from enjoying the activities you love.
-At TriHealth Orthopedic & Sports Institute, you’ll receive advanced care for clavicle and humerus fractures from fellowship trained specialists.
+At TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine, you’ll receive advanced care for clavicle and humerus fractures from fellowship trained specialists.
 Collaborating in the tri-state area’s highest-volume orthopedic surgery hospital, our team uses the latest technology including 3D modeling and GPS navigation for reconstructive procedures.

 The humerus and clavicle are the most commonly fractured shoulder bones.